 Category: Chaos of Delight

 On the 28th February 1832, as he voyaged on the Beagle, Charles Darwin wrote in his diary of the experience of being in a Brazilian rainforest.
 He wrote, "The delight one experiences in such times bewilders the mind, if the eye attempts to follow the flight of a gaudy butter-fly, it is arrested by some strange tree or fruit; if watching an insect one forgets it in the stranger flower it is crawling over, if turning to admire the splendour of the scenery, the individual character of the foreground fixes the attention.
 The mind is a chaos of delight, out of which a world of future and more quiet pleasure will arise".

 To us, it is one of Darwin's most beautiful passages and when interviewing over 150 people for The Incomplete Map of the Cosmic Genome, we asked most of our guests when they had experienced such a 'Chaos of Delight'.
 Most of these mini-episodes have previously only been available to Cosmic Genome subscribers, some have never ever been seen before, but now we are releasing them here on Cosmic Shambles.
 Enjoy.

 New episode released every Wednesday

-While everything you find on this site is free, creating great content can be an expensive and time consuming operation for the Cosmic Shambles team.
+While almost everything you find on this site is free, creating great content can be an expensive and time consuming operation for the Cosmic Shambles team.
 Sharing content is one great way to support what we're trying to do, but if you'd like to support us you can do so over at Patreon, where we've got all sorts of great rewards for pledges of different levels.
 You can make a monthly or a one off pledge.
 All pledges are greatly appreciated and will go directly towards making more great podcasts, documentaries and the like.
 Just click the Patreon button below.